Skip to content

 BYOD advocates have argued that using personal devices increases employee productivity.
 In some cases, that might be true.
 But allowing employees to bring their own devices could also significantly hurt productivity.

 Yes, that brand new iPhone has some excellent business apps, but it also has TikTok, Snapchat, Instagram, Facebook, YouTube, and a thousand other distractions.
 It’s incredibly easy for employees to get sucked into the endless black hole of texting, scrolling through their FYPs, and drooling over the latest viral recipes.
-And while employees enjoy some me time on the corporate network, they’re misusing valuable bandwidth in addition to company time and jeopardizing network security.
+And while employees enjoy some me time on the corporate network, they’re misusing valuable bandwidth and company time while jeopardizing network security.

 Lack of employee training

 Comprehensive and regular BYOD security training is essential.
 You should equip your staff with the skills they need to recognize the signs of an attack and react appropriately.
-If they use personal devices for a work purpose, training should also establish what policies and procedures carry over across company- and employee-owned devices.
+If they use personal devices for work purposes, training should also establish what data security policies and procedures carry over across company- and employee-owned devices.

 Shadow IT